Read about the volunteer and professional leadership of the Foundation.

 John, his wife, Anne-Marie, and their two children moved to New Canaan in 2007.
 John is a retired corporate partner from Davis Polk & Wardwell where he worked for 23 years in New York, Paris and London.
 He received a B.A. in Economics from Stanford University and a J.D. and an M.B.A. from Columbia University.

-Since retiring, John has been actively involved in the community, including as part of a volunteer group working to restructure a non-profit organization in Stamford and as a member of the Exchange Club of New Canaan, a service organization that raises funds for local charities.
-His son, a New Canaan High Shool student, is a participant in the Community Foundation’s innovative Young Philanthropist Program.
+Since retiring, John has been actively involved in the community, including as a volunteer for the Community Foundation and as a member of the Exchange Club of New Canaan, a service organization that raises funds for local charities.
+His son and daughter, both New Canaan High School students, are participants in the Community Foundation’s Young Philanthropist Program.

 Michelle joined the New Canaan Community Foundation staff as Development Manager in April 2014.
 She earned an undergraduate degree from the University of California at Davis, and a Masters degree in Environmental Science from Yale University.